New Experimentally Observable Gamma-ray Emissions from 241Am Nuclear Decay: Conclusion

 \section{Conclusion}

 Photon signatures have been measured in various plutonium materials.
-The agreement displayed in Figure~\ref{fig:weightedsum} between differing materials with significantly different ${}^{241}$Am/${}^{241}$Pu ratios and different sizes strongly implies that the observed spectral lines are not artifacts from signal processing or co-adding.
+The agreement displayed in Figure~\ref{fig:weightedsum} between differing materials with significantly different ${}^{241}$Am/${}^{241}$Pu ratios and different sizes strongly implies that the newly observed spectral lines at 207.7 and 208.2~keV are not artifacts from signal processing or co-adding.
 Evidence has been presented that these signatures originate from ${}^{241}$Am decay.
 Evidence includes (1) measured branching ratios from a variety of Pu standards with varying ${}^{241}$Am/${}^{241}$Pu mass fraction that agree with the determined branching ratio from the pure Am source, (2) measured peak centroids agree within uncertainty with tabulated differences in ${}^{237}$Np nuclear energies, and (3) measured branching fractions are much lower than the total net fraction of ${}^{241}$Am decays resulting in ${}^{237}$Np excited states above the probable excited state from which the transition originated.
+This improved picture of the number of gamma-ray spectral features in actinide spectra near 208~keV, along with their absolute energies and branching ratios, is anticipated to improve the accuracy with which the composition of nuclear materials can be determined by gamma-ray spectroscopy.